amleshkashyap/pintos/src/userprog/README.md

     - Once the boundaries are checked, there's no other protective mechanisms.

 ## Synchronization
-  * A fd lock is used to allocate a new file descriptor - it's not used when freeing the fd though.
   * A semaphore is present for every thread which waits for exec'd child to finish loading.
   * In process\_wait, an infinite for loop runs and waits for a given tid to return a NULL value, meaning the thread is removed from the system (ie, killed), hence the executor can stop waiting - needs to be fixed to be same as wait (as it has to return exit status) - for